 The clinic in Glenwood City joined the medical center in 1985 following years of dedicated service by brothers Al Limberg, M.D., and Phil Limberg, M.D.
-The clinic in Elmwood, along with Frank Springer, M.D., became part of the medical center in 1988.
+The clinic in Elmwood, along with Frank Springer, M.D., became part of the medical center in 1988 and closed in 2021.

 The most definitive moments in recent health care history came in 1995 and 1996, though, when Red Cedar Clinic and then Myrtle Werth Medical Center affiliated with Mayo Clinic.
 Officially named Red Cedar Medical Center in 2006, the union with Mayo launched a new era in medical excellence, giving patients access to remodeled, state-of-the-art facilities and the resources necessary to maintain the vitality of the organization.
 In 2011, Red Cedar Medical Center and the other Mayo Health System locations became Mayo Clinic Health System to outwardly reflect the hard work and dedication to bring more of the resources of Mayo Clinic to the area.

 Through decades of social and technological change, the greater Menomonie area has benefited from a tradition of caring that began in 1915 with a group of dedicated nurses and a 20-bed hospital.
 The medical staff and administration of Mayo Clinic Health System – Red Cedar welcome the responsibility of that legacy, and work to ensure the facility will continue to meet the needs of the region — today and in the years to come.